-For District II Director: Christina C. Bodurow
+For District II director: Christina C. Bodurow

-Honors: ACS Fellow, 2014; Volunteer of the Year Award, ACS Indiana Section, 2014; ACS Award for Encouraging Women into Careers in the Chemical Sciences, Camille & Henry Dreyfus Foundation, 2001
+Honors: ACS Fellow, 2014; Volunteer of the Year, ACS Indiana Section, 2014; ACS Award for Encouraging Women into Careers in the Chemical Sciences, sponsored by the Camille and Henry Dreyfus Foundation, 2001.

-Better employment.
-Chemistry is a ubiquitous discipline across hundreds of careers: academics, government, industrial R&D, manufacturing, and, in most every case, there is a great need to reach across the boundaries of chemistry to other disciplines to be successful.
-We in ACS need to foster open-minded, innovative approaches for how we develop and equip people to integrate their knowledge of chemistry into meaningful employment.
-ACS has made great strides in this area and will need to continue to lead, enabling full utilization of chemists in the workforce of the future.
+ACS engaging the public.
+ACS leadership and staff are constantly working to develop and deliver critical information about the chemical enterprise in a nonpartisan way to government officials.
+When the immediate past president, Allison Campbell, developed a workshop to help members learn advocacy strategies at the local level, I invited her to the Indiana Section to perform the very first pilot of that program with a local section.
+The workshop will be refined and made available to many local sections across the country.
+Having a voice, and a seat at the government table, is a critical aspect of educating the public and advocating for the importance of the chemical enterprise.

-Better public engagement.
-With progress made on education and professional employment, many chemists turn their attention to giving back to the profession, and connecting with society in general.
-ACS has developed many opportunities for ACS members to tailor their involvement, and this good work needs to continue.
-The world has rapidly become digitalized, and there is an explosion of information available.
-However, what has not changed is the need for interpersonal connections to drive engagement, involvement, and influence, whether it is within ACS or in the public forum.
-Through the combined power of digitalization and proactive communication and outreach, ACS must make a difference in shaping the profession and professional outreach opportunities.
-Most important, we must continue to improve our approach to shaping the perception of chemistry in society.
+ACS for all chemists.
+As ACS grows its membership in the US and around the world, the strength of our community has as its foundation the ACS values: passion for chemistry; focus on members; professionalism; safety and ethics; diversity, inclusion, and respect.
+While I embrace them all, and recognize that they are all important, there has never been a higher need for focus on diversity, inclusion, and respect.
+As a champion of women in chemistry for over three decades (established WCC-Lilly Travel Awards, 1989; chair, WCC, 1995–97) and strong advocate for inclusion of chemists of all backgrounds, I will continue to raise awareness, address issues, and ensure that participation in ACS for all members is accessible and rewarding.

-As a long-standing industry member of ACS with a strong track record of interfacing with academia, I will bring that perspective, knowledge, and experience into an ACS director role.
-As a leader in the ACS women chemist movement and working mom, I will also bring the important perspectives of diversity and work-life balance to the position.
-My approach to maximize the success of any ACS endeavor will be to listen to all inputs and be as inclusive as possible in orchestrating the path to the future.
-It would be my privilege to continue to serve ACS, and I respectfully request your vote to serve as your next District II director.
+As a long-standing industry member of ACS, with a strong track record of interfacing with academia, I bring that perspective, knowledge, and experience into the ACS director role.
+As a leader in the ACS women chemists movement, and working mom, I will also bring the important perspectives of diversity and work-life balance to the position.
+My approach to maximize the success of any ACS endeavor has always been to listen to all inputs and be as inclusive as possible in orchestrating the path to the future.
+I would be honored to continue as your District II representative and look forward to serving you and working with you in the future.
+For more information, please see www.chrisbodurow.com/ACS.

 Join the conversation